 Place rice on a strainer and give it a quick rinse under cold water to remove any starch that remains.
 Let it rest for 5 minutes.

-Add rice to a large mixing bowl and pour over 2 tablespoons of olive oil.
+Add rice to a large bowl and pour over 2 tablespoons of olive oil.
 Mix well and let the rice cool down.

 Add to the bowl the can of vegetables, cherry tomatoes, mozzarella cheese, dried tomatoes, artichokes, mortadella, and tuna.